Performance Benchmarking of Tensor Trains for accelerated Quantum-Inspired Homogenization on TPU, GPU and CPU architectures: Fourier-based Homogenization

-Until now, only the "inner" indices, arising from the spatial discretization of the problem, have been considered.
-In practice, however, we work with tensorial quantities defined in a multidimensional physical space rather than solely with discretization variables.
-For example, the strain in Voigt notation (see Appendix~\ref{app:extractingStiffness}) is represented as a vector, while the stiffness is represented as a matrix, introducing one and two additional "outer" indices, respectively.
-Consequently, these outer indices must be incorporated into the TT formalism.
-One approach is to treat each operand as a vector (or matrix) whose entries are stored in TT format.
+So far, only the “inner” indices arising from the spatial discretization have been considered.
+In practice, however, the quantities of interest are tensorial objects defined in physical space.
+For example, in Voigt notation (see Appendix~\ref{app:extractingStiffness}), strain is represented as a vector and stiffness as a matrix, introducing additional “outer” indices beyond the spatial ones.
+To incorporate these, each operand can be treated as a vector or matrix stored in TT format.
 While this strategy is valid, greater improvements in both computational speed and memory efficiency are obtained by representing the full operand, including its outer indices, directly in TT form.
-To this end, we introduce a minor modification of the used TT representation discussed so far by inserting an additional core at the beginning of the TT.
-This core is allowed to deviate from the previous physical index dimensionality of $p=2$ and serves as a selector for the different components appearing in the Voigt representation.
-Thus, it encodes the algebraic structure of the Voigt mapping rather than information associated with the spatial discretization.
-For simplicity of notation and readability, we refrain from introducing a new abbreviation for this extended representation and continue to refer to it as TT(O) in the following.
+A more efficient approach is to include the outer indices directly in the TT representation by introducing an additional control core.
+This core may have physical dimension different from $p=2$ and acts as a selector for the components of the Voigt representation, encoding its algebraic structure rather than spatial information.
+For simplicity, we continue to refer to this extended representation as TT(O).

 The final operator that requires special treatment is the Green-Eshelby operator $\widemomentum{\varGamma}_0(\mathbf{q})$.
 Since this operator resides in momentum space, it must be adapted to comply with the momentum space convention imposed by the SFFT.
 To achieve this, a reordering of the TT cores is necessary, which involves two steps: \begin{enumerate} \item The indices corresponding to each geometrical dimension $d$ of the initial discretization tensor, obtained via Equation~\eqref{eq:binary_discretization}, must be reversed. \item The cores need to be complex conjugated. \end{enumerate} Applying these additional steps to operators in momentum space ensures consistency with the SFFT convention.
 After translating the original algorithm into TT format, the final result for the local strain field is obtained by contracting the TT into its full data representation.
 This contraction is performed by summing over all virtual dimensions of the TT, as defined in Equation~\eqref{eq:tt_format}.
 Combining all steps results in the final form of the SFFT-based homogenization algorithm, summarized in Algorithm~\ref{algo:sfft}.